encukou/blog/theme/eck/README.md

+This theme is based on Chunk, whose readme follows:

 # Chunk for Pelican
 This is a "faithful as possible" translation of Chunk-wpcom v1.0 for Pelican 3.
 My goal is to make it near indistinguishable from the original.